5.2 - Building the action plan

 Budget and provisional timetable for the action;

-Indicators of implementation, monitoring and performance;
+Indicators for implementation, monitoring and performance;

-Facilitators and potential barriers to the action;
+Potential facilitators and barriers to the action;

 Action category(ies) (see here) ;